-Covid-19 is new to everyone.
+Working with supporting families is important and can be very rewarding and it can also be upsetting and challenging at times.
 In our jobs, we are being asked to work differently, under increasing pressure, with new people and teams, and outside our skill-set.
 Our body and brain systems may experience this as mentally and physically stressful, and perhaps even unsafe.
 Increased anxiety and fear is normal.
 This is not a sign of mental health problems, but is part of the natural process of adapting to radically changed circumstances both at work and at home.

 We have carefully selected the safest and most effective resources available to support your psychological health and wellbeing.
 We encourage you to refer to these when you need them and start practicing self-compassion and self-care every day.